thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 *SNRe* was evaluated over the strain magnitude examined for both the TM phantom and simulation, in the axial and lateral directions, and with and without regularization.
 Twice the standard error calculated for the 30 trials examined in each experiment was displayed in resulting plots.
+Unless otherwise noted, a radius of four samples is used with a Welch window and Nelder-Mead optimization.

-We compare sinc interpolation with numerical optimization via Nelder-Mead simplex or regular step gradient descent with parabolic interpolation, cosine interpolation, and no interpolation.
+*SNRe* is used to compare sinc interpolation with numerical optimization via Nelder-Mead simplex or regular step gradient descent with parabolic interpolation, cosine interpolation, and no interpolation.

 The *SNRe* was also used to evaluate the parameters of the algorithm.
 With a window radius of four samples, we compare the Blackman, Cosine, Hamming,